-When considering energy conservation / renewable energy aspects of the Plan, where relevant, the recently published Interim Guidelines for Planning Authorities on Statutory Plans, Renewable Energy and Climate Change (DHPCLG, 2017) should be taken into account.
-The Government White Paper - Ireland's Transition to a Low Carbon Energy Future 2015-2030, (DCENR) should also be taken into consideration.
+When considering energy conservation / renewable energy aspects of the Plan, where relevant, the Interim Guidelines for Planning Authorities on Statutory Plans, Renewable Energy and Climate Change (DHPCLG, 2017) should be taken into account.
+The Government White Paper - Ireland's Transition to a Low Carbon Energy Future 2015-2030, (DCENR) should also considered.